U.S. consumer spending dips; inflation creeps up

 Last month's decrease, which was driven by weak spending on durable goods and utilities, did not change expectations economic growth would top a 3 percent annual pace this quarter after output shrank in the first three months of the year.

-A separate report showed consumer sentiment slipped in May as households worried about income, but that too was viewed as temporary in light of the steady labor market improvement.
+A separate report showed consumer sentiment slipped in May as households worried about income, but that too was viewed as temporary in light of the steady labour market improvement.

 The Thomson Reuters/University of Michigan's consumer sentiment index fell to 81.9 in May from 84.1 in April, but was up slightly from earlier in the month.